 Hearings

 Generally, hearings in SCC arbitrations are conducted either online or at a facility offering hearing rooms for arbitration hearings.
-There are a number of good options in Stockholm, such as Stockholms International Hearing Centre, Convendum, IVA Konferenscenter, Grand Hotel, and Radisson.
-Another option for parties to consider when choosing a suitable facility for their hearing may be to hold their hearing at either the law firms of either Counsel or one of the Arbitrators.
-There is also a possibility to hold a hearing at the SCC Arbitration Institute’s Hearing Facility.
-This is suitable for arbitrations with one arbitrator in the arbitral tribunal.
-Read more about the SCC Hearing Facilities here.
+There are a number of good options in Stockholm, such as Stockholm International Hearing Centre, Convendum, IVA Konferenscenter, Grand Hotel, Cecil Coworking, and Radisson.
+Another option for parties to consider when choosing a suitable facility for their hearing may be to hold their hearing at either the law firms of either counsel or one of the arbitrators.

 A hearing may be conducted at the legal seat of arbitration, or elsewhere in the world.